Summer is out and fall is in! Transition your home from summer to fall effortlessly with these 5 simple and stylish tips.

 1. Switch out Floral Stems and Greenery

 Switching out all your greenery in your home is one way to bring the fall into your space.
 Going from summer to fall you want to bring in warm and earthy tones.
-Try adding texture with wheat grass, and dried florals with colors of red, orange and yellow.
+Try adding texture with natural dried flowers with colors of red, orange and yellow.

 When shopping for floral stems I try to buy quality ones that I can use for years to come.
 Some stems I have in my collection I’ve owned for 8 years!
-Hobby Lobby is my first choice for florals and garlands.
+Hobby Lobby is my first choice for florals and garlands at a discount price.
 Other places I’ve bought from are Target, Michaels, and Amazon.

 It’s important to enjoy this process.
 Making your home cozy for fall time is all about home.
 And home is all about your people, your safe place and about gathering with love ones.